Get effective help today

 Despite being aware of these harmful outcomes, many people who use drugs continue to take them, which is the nature of addiction.
 Since relapse is common in addiction, therapy is often centered around relapse prevention.
 As with other chronic health conditions, treatment should be ongoing and should be adjusted based on how the client responds.
 Treatment plans need to be reviewed often and modified to fit the patient’s changing needs.

-We can Help with Addictions and Substance Abuse
+A certified addiction counselor can Help with Addictions and Substance Abuse

 At Charleston Counseling Center, we understand how challenging recovery can be, but also how much hope there is for living a successful and productive life.
 Our team of experienced and highly trained therapists can help you take a look at your use and set up a successful plan for sobriety.
 We accept many major insurance plans and offer evening and weekend appointments for your convenience.
 Contact us to make an appointment, we are ready to help you on your journey.